home-assistant/developers.home-assistant/docs/frontend_architecture.md

 sidebar_label: "Architecture"
 ---

 The Home Assistant frontend is built using web components.
 This is a modern web technology allowing us to encapsulate templates, styling and logic into a single file and expose it as an HTML tag in the browser.
-These componens are composable, allowing a very dynamic and powerful foundation of our application.
+These components are composable, allowing a very dynamic and powerful foundation of our application.

 ## Structure